alexrothenberg/digraph-to-svg-action/README.md

         uses: alexrothenberg/digraph-to-svg-action@v26
 ```

-If you create a pull request that adds or updates a `.dot` file like [example/graph.dot](example/graph.dot) the action will run and you'll see a new commit from `actions-user` in your pull adding [example/graph.svg](example/graph.svg) like
+When you create a pull request that adds or updates a `.dot` file like [example/graph.dot](example/graph.dot) the action will run and you'll see a new commit from `actions-user` in your pull adding [example/graph.svg](example/graph.svg) like

 ![Example commit](example/example-commit.png)